aryav-hash/Cpp-C-Projects/Sockets/context.md

 ->Ordered: Data arrives in the same order it was sent ->Byte stream: Data flows continuously like a stream, no message boundaries.
 ->Error checked: Automatic retransmission, if packets are lost.
+Returns: file descriptor s (or -1 on error)

 0: Default protocol (TCP in our case)